anuj1729/anuj1729.github.io/_posts/2019-03-24-introduction-to-seq2seq-models.md

 2) Speech recognition:- Speech recognition is also a sequence to sequence problem, where the input is a feature vector sequence and the output is the desired word sequence.

-3) Video Captioning:- Seq2Seq models have been used to achieve great results on various video captioning tasks.

 ## Why is seq2seq learning needed